31415pi/ECE_411_Winter_2021_Team_7/README.md

 # ECE411 Sunrise Alarm Clock - Team 7
+,
 > "Never wake-up in darkness..."

+Actual project completion utilized a completely different set of hardware.
+Updates forthcoming.
+The Sunrise Alarm Clock is an add on board for an arduino which allows users to interact with an OLED display clock using guestures.
+The board features 12 RGB SMD LEDs which are used to display time in a meaningful way, indicate confirmation of guesture input, and provide an illuminated alarm experience.
+A buzzer along with two analog buttons are included to facilitate traditional inputs and alarms if necessary.

 View the [Product Design Specification](./Product%20Design%20Specification%20v1.pdf) for more information.